annotation/text-fabric/docs/Model/Apps.md

-        RELATIVE | string | Path to the *tf* directory within the GitHub repository of the main data CORPUS | string | Descriptive name of the main corpus VERSION | string | Version of the main corpus that is used in the TF browser DOI | string | Text of the Digital Object Identifier pointing to the main corpus DOI_URL | url | Digital Object Identifier that points to the main corpus DOC_URL | url | Base url for the online documentation of the main corpus DOC_INTRO | string | Relative url to the introduction page of the documentation of the main corpus
+        RELATIVE | string | Path to the *tf* directory within the GitHub repository of the main data CORPUS | string | Descriptive name of the main corpus VERSION | string | Version of the main corpus that is used in the TF browser DOI_TEXT | string | Text of the Digital Object Identifier pointing to the main corpus DOI_URL | url | Digital Object Identifier that points to the main corpus DOC_URL | url | Base url for the online documentation of the main corpus DOC_INTRO | string | Relative url to the introduction page of the documentation of the main corpus